Chethandc2014/swagger-wiki/Annotations-1.5.X.md

 }
 ```

-In this example, we're saying that the tag for the opeartions under this class is `pet` (so they would all be grouped together).
+In this example, we're saying that the tag for the operations under this class is `pet` (so they would all be grouped together).
 Swagger will pick up on the `@Produces` annotation but you can override this value if you wish.

 `@Api` can also be used to declare authorization at the resource-level.
 These definitions apply to all operations under this resource, but can be overridden at the operation level if needed.
 In the example above, we're adding a previously-declared OAuth2 authorization scheme without any scopes.
 For further details, check the [@Authorization](#authorization-authorizationscope) annotation.